findmypast/recruitment-test-data-engineering/Readme.md

 ### Example scripts

-We have provided example code written in C, Node, Python, R, and Ruby.
+We have provided example code written in C, Node, Python, R, Ruby, and Swift.
 These show how to use a programme in a separate Docker container to connect to the database using an ORM library, to load data from a CSV file, and to query data to output as a JSON file.
 There should be regarded as illustrative; it is fine to use these technologies in your own solution, but we would prefer that you use technologies that you feel comfortable with.

 Make sure the MySQL database is running, and then load the example schema with: